couchbase-examples/edge-server-meal-order-sample-app/README.md

     - economyinventory.json
     - economymeal.json

 *  Follow [instructions](https://docs.couchbase.com/cloud/clusters/data-service/manage-documents.html#create-documents) to create sample documents corresponding to each of the documents above.
 Add it to to specified bucket named "mealordering", scope nameed "AmericanAirlines" and collection named "AA234" created in previous step.
-So for example, create a document with docIs of "businessinventory" and copy contents of it.
+So for example, create a document with docId of "businessinventory" and copy contents of the sample JSON file to the document body.

 ![](https://www.couchbase.com/blog/wp-content/uploads/sites/1/2025/02/Screenshot-2025-02-25-at-6.44.52-PM-e1740527146821.png)